 In the summer of 2015, Dalia Power Energies Ltd., the station licensee, received two production licenses to operate the station, as well as a license to sell electricity to its customers.
 The company's professional and administrative team works on site, and manages the planning and production of electricity generated by the station, along with all the other resources required for this purpose.
 Since operating the station requires a multi-disciplinary professional activity, this team also operates a large number of subcontractors, each of whom specializes in a unique engineering field.

-‘Dalia’ produces approximately 900 MW through two efficient turbines, producing 450 MW each.
+‘Dalia’ power plant produces approximately 900 MW using two efficient turbines, producing 450 MW each.
 The power plant operates using combined-cycle technology, which provides it with energy efficiency of 58% – the highest energy efficiency that is currently available in the Israeli electricity market.

-‘Dalia’ is based on combined-cycle technology and consists of a gas turbine and a steam turbine.
-The gas turbine burns the natural gas and the hot exhaust gases are passed from the gas turbine to the steam boiler, which channels the generated steam to operate the second turbine – steam turbine – which produces additional clean and efficient energy.
-All electricity produced is transmitted to the IEC transmission grid.
+The combined-cycle technology includes a gas turbine and a steam turbine.
+The gas turbine burns the natural gas and the hot exhaust gases are transferred from the gas turbine to a water boiler, turning the water in the boiler into steam, which in turn operates the steam turbine, which produces additional clean and efficient electricity.
+All the produced electricity is transferred to IEC’s national electricity grid.

 The entire power generation process is carried out while preserving the environment and complying with all required standards.

 As a result of the process, the two turbines together produce about 900 MW, which are about 10% of the total electricity produced in the State of Israel.